 - Every worker is entitled to paid annual leave equivalent in hours to 4 weeks and 4 days of work, calculated on the basis of a 40-hour working week and an 8-hour working day, and out of this entitlement to paid annual leave, a minimum period equivalent to 4 weeks may not be replaced by an allowance in lieu.

 - A night worker’s normal hours of work should not exceed an average of 8 hours in any 24-hour period.
-The employer must ensure that no night worker whose work involves special hazards, or heavy physical or mental strain is allowed to work more than 8 hours over any 24-hour period during which night work is performed.
+The employer must ensure that no night worker whose work involves special hazards, or heavy physical or mental strain is allowed to work more than 8 hours over any twenty-four-hour period during which night work is performed.

 Overtime, defined as working hours over and above the normal working time, must not exceed the maximum working time laid down by employment law, namely an average of 48 hours per week, unless the employee voluntarily provides written consent to work for longer periods.